-As a Registered Massage Therapist, Kirk is a firm believer in a holistic approach to healing.
+As a Registered Massage Therapist or RMT, Kirk is a firm believer in a holistic approach to healing.
 Kirk knows that each person is made up of mind, body, and spirit – and that all three must be in working order so that a free flow of energy is achieved.
 Through his practice, he works hard to release this energy and promote well-being.

 Kirk has experience with Pregnancy Massage, Senior Massage, Palliative Care, Cancer Care, CNS Disorders (MS, Cerebral Palsy, Stroke), and has worked in a variety of hospitals both pre- and post-surgery.
 Kirk also has a particular passion for and additional training in Infant Massage.
 He massages infants and also teaches guardians to massage their infants themselves to relieve pain and discomfort as a result of issues like gas, bloating and digestive concerns, colic and birth traumas.

 Massage Therapy is a primary health care profession that manipulates soft tissues of the body such as muscles, tendons, ligaments and joints, and helps alleviate the discomfort associated with everyday and occupational stresses, over-use and many chronic pain conditions.

 Massage Therapy should be provided by a Registered Massage Therapist (RMT).
 An RMT is a practitioner who is registered with the College of Massage Therapists of Ontario. in accordance with the Regulated Health Professions Act and the Massage Therapy Act.
 Only registrants with the CMTO are permitted to use the title Massage Therapist (MT) and Registered Massage Therapist (RMT).

 Types of Massage Therapy